tunjiaramide/wordpress-three-tier-deployment/Launch Template/README.md

 # Create a Launch Template

-We will create a launch template from the Wordpress AMI created earlier and use it for our auto scaling group which will be launched in the private app subnets
+We will create a launch template from the Wordpress AMI created earlier and use it for our auto scaling group which will be launched in the public subnets

 ## Create Launch Template